 In summary, the best way to prepare for your new teaching job in China is to:

-Not at all.
 In the classroom, you’re expected to speak English at all times.
-Outside of the classroom, you can still get by not speaking any Chinese (Mandarin).
+Outside of the classroom, you can still get by without speaking any Mandarin Chinese.

-Many signs and metro stations have English, you’ll find restaurants that have pictures in their menus, and the younger generations in China can speak a bit of English too.
+Metro stations have English, and you’ll find restaurants that have pictures in their menus.

-You don't need to speak Chinese to teach English in China.
+You don't need to speak Chinese to teach in China.